node-red/node-red.github.io/docs/hardware/raspberrypi.md

     bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)

-On really minimal Debian installs you may need to run `sudo apt-get install build-essential` before running the script so that the serialport builds and installs OK.
+On really minimal Debian installs you may need to run `sudo apt-get install build-essential` before running the script so that the serialport builds and installs correctly.
 This is optional.

 #### Script Description